Public Works Open House

 The Public Works Open House offers a hands-on experience that includes plenty to do for all ages.

 This interactive event is an opportunity for the Engineering and Public Works Department to publicly acknowledge our operations staff who provide a variety of services, especially maintaining our infrastructure.
 Likewise, City staff are able to showcase the work that is done on a daily basis to ensure the safety and health of the community.
-This exciting event draws attention to the importance of public works in community life and celebrates National Public Works Week May 20-26, 2018, recognizing the men and women who provide and maintain the infrastructure services known as public works.
+This exciting event draws attention to the importance of public works in community life and celebrates the annual National Public Works Week in May, recognizing the men and women who provide and maintain the infrastructure services known as public works.

 “Our event is committed to fostering positive environmental, social and economic impacts for current and future generations within the local community.”